ouonet/docker-web1/README.md

 # docker-web1
-very simple web server for testing loadbalance of docker swarm 。 two server is provided : one is based nodejs  , and anthor is based busybox and nc ,locating at nc-web.
+very simple web server for testing loadbalance of docker swarm 。 two server is provided :
++ aneotop/web1 , which is based on nodejs

+	> docker run --rm -p 80:8888 aneotop/web

++ aneotop/web1:nc which is based on busybox and nc ,locating at nc-web.

+	> docker run --rm -p 80:1500 aneotop/web:nc

 # install docker
 _centOs 7_